AdobeDocs/media-analytics.en/help/implementation/media-collection-api/mc-api-impl/mc-api-custom-meta.md

 ### Key naming requirements

-* Avoid using the `media.` prefix in custom metadata keys — it maps to standard media fields and may overwrite them in Analytics reporting
+* Avoid using the `media.` prefix in custom metadata keys.
+It maps to standard media fields and may overwrite them in Analytics reporting
 * The `a.` prefix is reserved for Adobe standard metadata and must not be used

 ## Main content custom metadata